 - Open corporations – Are traded on a public market by allowing anyone to invest in them.

-- Nonprofit corporations – Are formed to serve the public good and they have tax exemption to help with that goal.
+- Nonprofit corporations – Are formed to serve the public good and they have tax exemptions to help with that goal.

 A partnership is an unincorporated business owned by multiple people or other businesses.
 The profits in partnerships are divided among owners and it is reported on their tax returns.